CaoGiaHieu-dev/flutter_localization_mapper/README.md

 Helper extensions

-To access translations dynamically and parse placeholder parameters, part file of `app-localizations.dart` is generated consisting an access extension on build-context and a mapper.
+To access translations dynamically and parse placeholder parameters, a part file of `app-localizations.dart` is generated consisting of an access extension on build-context and a mapper.

 ```dart
 // ../app-localizations.g.dart